Magical objects in Harry Potter: Pensieve

 According to Rowling, the Pensieve is a stone basin used to review memories.
 Covered in mystic runes, it contains memories whose physical form is neither gas nor liquid.
 A witch or wizard can extract their own or another's memories, store them in the Pensieve, and review them later.
 It also relieves the mind when it becomes cluttered with information.
 Anyone can examine the memories in the Pensieve, which also allows viewers to fully immerse themselves in the memories stored within, much like a magical form of virtual reality.

 Users of these devices view the memories from a third-person-point-of-view, providing a near-omniscient perspective of the events preserved.
-J. K. Rowling confirmed memories in the Pensieve allow one to view details of things that happened even if they did not notice or remember them, and stated "that's the magic of the Pensieve, what brings it alive".
+J. K. Rowling confirmed memories in the Pensieve allow one to view details of things that happened even if they did not notice or remember themselves, and stated "that's the magic of the Pensieve, what brings it alive".
 The memories contained in the Pensieve have the appearance of silver threads.
 Memories that have deteriorated due to age, or that were heavily manipulated or tampered with to alter perspectives (such as Slughorn's), may appear thick and jelly-like and offer obscured viewing.
 Memories are not limited to just those of humans, since Hokey the house-elf provided Dumbledore with a memory as well.
 It makes its last appearance in Deathly Hallows when Harry uses it to uncover the truth about Snape.

 In the fourth film, the Pensieve in Dumbledore's office conforms to the description given in the novel.
 However, in the sixth and eighth films, it appears as a shallow metal dish, floating in midair and filled with a mercury-like liquid.
 During the eighth film, Harry removes it from the stone basin so he can use it to examine Snape's memories.